MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-H-Participation-Proficiency-Testing-Laboratories-Performing-Nonwaived-Testing/section-493.801.md

 (3) For each specialty, subspecialty and analyte or test, participate in one approved proficiency testing program or programs, for one year before designating a different program and must notify CMS before any change in designation; and

-(4) Authorize the proficiency testing program to release to HHS all data required to -
+(4) Authorize the proficiency testing program to release to HHS all data required to—

 (i) Determine the laboratory's compliance with this subpart; and